FrankHong1/Jekyll-site/_posts/2024-07-30-Lotka-Volterra.md

 ### Intro
 Lotka Volterra, aka Predator Prey, is a ***system of first order ODEs*** used to predict the populations, of the prey and the predator over time, given some initial conditions.
-In this model, the change in the population of one of the two species, instead of a function of itself, is in fact a function taking the arguments of both populations.
+In this model, the change in the population of one of the two species, instead of a function of itself, is a function taking the arguments of both populations.

 There are some ***assumptions*** to be made in this model:
 1. Only the predator and the prey exists in this system
-2. Prey born naturally and die at a rate negatively affected by both populations
+2. Prey born naturally and die at a rate positively affected by both populations
-3. Foxes born at a rate positively affected by both populations and die naturally
+3. Predators born at a rate positively affected by both populations and die naturally

-In this article, we used the simple ***euler forward method*** to solve this system of first order ODEs, in python.
+In this article, we used the simple ***euler forward method*** to solve this first order IVP, in python.
 We will start by explaining what is euler forward method.

 ### Euler forward
 Created by Leonhard Euler, the method itself is defined as: